 Step 6.
 Click "Erase" If prompted, confirm the action.

 Step 7.
-Stay patient until the formatting process completes.
-Click "Done" to close Disk Utility.
+Wait until the formatting process is complete, then click "Done" to close Disk Utility.

 Step 8.
-Next, click on "Reinstall macOS."
-Follow the onscreen instructions to complete the re-installation process.
-You've now cleared your hard drive of all the data it contains and made it ready for another use.
+To reinstall macOS, click on "Reinstall macOS" and follow the on-screen instructions to complete the process.
+This will clear the hard drive of all data and make it ready for another use.

-The best tool to format your Mac hard drive is Disk Utility.
-It's a built-in program on Mac that supports disk management tasks.
-It allows you to erase or clear data on your Mac hard drive and make it available for different use.
-Disk Utility allows you to pick a drive before proceeding with the formatting process.
+To format your Mac hard drive, the best tool to use is Disk Utility, a built-in program that supports disk management tasks.
+With Disk Utility, you can erase or clear data on your Mac hard drive and make it available for different use, picking the drive you want to format before proceeding with the process.

-The best disk format to choose will therefore depend on the prevailing situation.
+The best disk format to choose will depend on the prevailing situation.

 Do you want to know more about formatting your Macintosh hard drive?
 We've answered the following questions for you.